 Eight French-language students, led by a French professor, will attend a four-week summer language program at Tours Langues while living in homestay situations with local families.
 The experience also includes weekend excursions to learn about the culture and history of the area.
 For more information contact Dr. C. Jellenik.

-Literature and languages professors often lead study-travel experiences for qualifying students.
-These may include participating in literary conferences, intensive writing projects, or literary archives research.
-Watch _Hendrix Today_ for news about these opportunities.
+Hendrix faculty members often lead study-travel experiences for qualifying students.
+These may include participating in literary conferences, intensive writing projects, or literary research in archives or at literary heritage sites.
+Watch Hendrix Today or follow Hendrix-Murphy's news feed for updates on these opportunities and how to apply.
 Professors typically hold an informational session about how to apply.

 Hendrix-Murphy supports individually designed study-travel in literature and language when it meets our criteria by having strong learning goals that fit with the Foundation's mission and are realistically attainable.
-Students may apply through our proposal process using the Student Cocurricular Project form and following the proposal guidelines on the drop-down menu above.
-Deadlines are the same as Odyssey's (October 1, February 1, and April 1 of each year), and projects may carry Odyssey credit.
+Students may apply through our proposal process using the Student Cocurricular Project form and following the proposal guidelines available under "Proposal Forms" on the drop-down menu to the right.
+Deadlines are the same as Odyssey's (October 1, February 1, and April 1 of each year), and the process includes the opportunity to request Odyssey credit.